ptahdunbar/qiskit/README.md

 - **Simulation**: Execute the circuits on a **local Aer simulator**.
 - **Visualization**: Use **matplotlib** to visualize circuit diagrams and results.

-- *Mare sure to click Copy to Drive to work out of your own notebook.
+ Note: Make sure to click 'Copy to Drive' to work out of your own Colab notebook.

 ---